danthedeckie/streetsign/docs/getting_started.rst

 can give permission to some users to create posts, but not publish them, if you desire.
-This means you can have content authors who make content for specific feeds, but you can give publish permission on that feed only to certain line-managers or communication directors, if you desire.
+This means you can have content authors who make content for specific feeds, but you can give publish permission on that feed only to certain line-managers or communication directors, who then publish the posts.

 Permission to change the layout and design of the actual screens can only be done by "administrators", but still using the web interface.
 An